konkerama/python-crud-api/rust/README.md

 - testing

 axum todo:

 - mongo list/put add id on the response
-- try implementing dependencies using dotenv as it is a best practive according to k8s
+- try implementing dependencies using dotenv as it is a best practice according to k8s

 ## Commands